-There are many varieties of lionfish that originate from many different parts of the world.
-Pterois volitans, commonly known as the Volitan Lionfish, originates from Indonesia and the Caribbean.
-The other most common lionfish variety, the Miles Lionfish (Pterois miles), originates from African.
+There are several species of lionfish that originate from different parts of the world.
+Pterois volitans, commonly known as the Volitans Lionfish, originates from Indonesia, but now also inhabits the Caribbean due to its accidental release into the warm waters off Florida.
+The other most common lionfish species, the Miles Lionfish (Pterois miles), originates from the oceans around Africa.

-These unique and hardy species have caused them to become invasive in many parts of the world.
-They are a major problem for Florida reef systems, so much so that there are competitions to catch the most of these invasive pests each year.
-Many of these invasive holdings start as pets that are released by their owners.
-Never release your pet into the wild and always plan ahead so your system will be able to hold full grown adults (up to 15 inches!).
+These hardy fish species have become invasive in many parts of the world.
+They are a major problem for Florida reef systems, so much so that there are competitions held each year to catch these invasive pests.
+Many of these invasive introductions started as pets that were released by their owners into the ocean.
+Never release your pet into the wild and always plan ahead so your aquarium will be able to hold full grown adults (up to 15 inches!).

 Colors and Markings

-The lionfish is known for their vibrant red and white colorations with elongated fin rays.
+The lionfish is known for its vibrant red and white colors with elongated fin rays.
 Beware!
 These long fin rays contain a potent venom that protects the fish, but can hurt unaware owners.
-If you are unlucky enough to accidentally be stung by your lionfish, immediately soak the wound in the hottest water you can stand.
+If you are unlucky enough to accidentally get stung by your lionfish, immediately soak the wound in the hottest water you can stand.
 Heat will break down the proteins in the venom.
-It is recommended you apply this treatment on your way to more advanced medical care.
+It is recommended that you apply this treatment on your way to the doctor or hospital to receive more advanced medical care.

-Lionfish are generally easy going tank mates, but their venomous protuberances may be a problem for more aggressive tank mates.
-Multiple lionfish can be kept in one system and one or two make a safe addition to a community reef or coral tank, provided the fish are large enough not to eat.
-Lionfish are coral safe and do not usually require a cave to hang out in.
+Lionfish are generally easy going tank mates for big fish, but their venomous protuberances may be a problem for more aggressive tank mates that may try to bother the lionfish.
+Multiple lionfish can be kept in one aquarium and one or two make a safe addition to a community reef or coral tank, provided that the other fish are large enough not to be eaten.
+Lionfish are sage to keep with corals and do not require a cave to hide in.
 Smaller dwarf varieties of lionfish may prefer a cave or crevice to call their own.
 These fish like slightly cooler saltwater habitats, so keep this in mind when choosing suitable tankmates.

 Lionfish Habitat and Care

-The most important aspect of a lionfish habitat is plenty of space and room to swim.
-Their venomous spines take up a lot of room and your fish will not do well if they keep getting stuck on decor.
-Keep your decorations minimal or provide lots of free swimming space.
+The most important aspect of a lionfish habitat is plenty of room to swim.
+Their venomous spines take up a lot of space and your fish will not do well if they keep getting stuck on décor.
+Keep your decorations minimal or provide lots of open swimming space.

 Lionfish Diet and Feeding

 Lionfish are top predators and require a carnivorous diet.
 Most saltwater community pelleted diets should be supplemented with frozen shrimp, fish or squid.
-It may be tempting to feed your lionfish live foods, such as fish or crustaceans, but keep in mind that this is a common methods for different diseases to enter your system.
+It may be tempting to feed your lionfish live foods, such as goldfish or crustaceans, but keep in mind that this is a common method for diseases to enter your aquarium.
 You must quarantine all live additions to keep your system safe and healthy.

 There are no external differences between male and female lionfish.
-They are similar in size and appearance, regardless of their variety.
+They are similar in size and appearance, regardless of their gender.